-Fruity mango and blood orange sorbet made with ripe mangoes, blood oranges, sugar syrup, lime juice and orange liquor.
+This fruity and refreshing mango blood orange sorbet made with ripe mangoes, blood oranges, sugar syrup, lime juice and orange liquor.
 This mango sorbet was inspired by a combination of two memories from Ecuador.
-The first one is of the fruit smoothies my mom made, she was always mixing different fruits together so that the result would be a whole new delicious flavor.
+The first one is of the fruit smoothies my mom made, she would mix different fruits together so that the result would be a whole new delicious flavor.
 My second inspiration are the refreshing Ecuadorian “helados de paila”, which are essentially fruity sorbets made from a huge variety of fruits: mango, strawberry, naranjilla, coconut, moras or blackberries, orange, taxo, guanabana, etc.

 Fruity mango and blood orange sorbet made with ripe mangoes, blood oranges, sugar syrup, lime juice and orange liquor.